Women's Media Center

-Women's Media Center (WMC) is a 501(c)(3) nonprofit women's organization in the United States founded in 2005 by writers and activists Jane Fonda, Robin Morgan, and Gloria Steinem.
-Led by President Julie Burton, WMC's work includes advocacy campaigns, giving out awards, media and leadership training, and the creation of original content.
+Women's Media Center (WMC) is an American 501(c)(3) nonprofit women's organization founded in the United States in 2005 by writers and activists Jane Fonda, Robin Morgan, and Gloria Steinem.
+Led by president Julie Burton, WMC's work includes advocacy campaigns, bestowing awards to women in media, media and leadership training, and the creation of original content.

 Women's representation in media

 The Women's Media Center "works to ensure women are powerfully and visibly represented in the media" and "to diversify the media in its content and sources, so that the stories and perspectives of women and girls are more accurately portrayed."
 The organization convenes panels, issues reports, organizes grassroots campaigns, and meets with media outlets to address issues of women's representation and general diversity.

-In response to the report from the American Psychological Association's Task Force on the Sexualization of Girls, the Women's Media Center partnered with over 10 other organizations to organize the Sexualization Protest: Action, Resistance, Knowledge, also known as the SPARK Summit.
+In response to the report from the American Psychological Association's Task Force on the Sexualization of Girls, the Women's Media Center partnered with more than ten other organizations to organize the SPARK Summit, also known as the Sexualization Protest: Action, Resistance, Knowledge.
 The SPARK Summit took place on October 22, 2010, at Hunter College in New York City.

-The Women's Media Center gives out a Social Media Award, which "recognizes individuals who have made outstanding contributions to advancing women’s and girls’ visibility and power in media".
+The Women's Media Center gives out a Social Media Award, which "recognizes individuals who have made outstanding contributions to advancing women's and girls’ visibility and power in media".
 Jude Doyle received the first award in 2011.

 Media training and expert sources

 In 2008, WMC launched the Progressive Women's Voices media and leadership training program to connect qualified, authoritative women experts to editors, reporters, producers, and bookers.
-SheSource, WMC's online database of over 500 women experts, serves journalists looking for female sources, commentators, and guests.
+SheSource, WMC's online database of more than 500 women experts, serves journalists looking for female sources, commentators, and guests.

 Sexism watchdog

 WMC acts as a watchdog for sexism in the media and develops campaigns to advocate for fair and balanced coverage.
-During the 2008 presidential election, WMC released a video "Sexism Sells but We're Not Buying It," along with a petition campaign to call attention to sexism against female candidates during the primaries.
-Another video, "Media Justice for Sotomayor," discusses racist and sexist media coverage during the 2009 confirmation hearings of Supreme Court Justice Sonia Sotomayor.
+During the 2008 presidential election, WMC released a video "Sexism Sells but We're Not Buying It", along with a petition campaign to call attention to sexism against female candidates during the primaries.
+Another video, "Media Justice for Sotomayor", discusses racist and sexist media coverage during the 2009 confirmation hearings of Supreme Court Justice Sonia Sotomayor.

 On August 31, 2010, the WMC partnered with the Women's Campaign Forum Foundation and the Political Parity Initiative of the Hunt Alternatives Fund to launch Name it.
 Change it.
 (NICI), a ground-breaking national campaign that addresses sexism in the media targeted at female politicians and political candidates.
-NICI aims to ensure accountability through a coordinated rapid response network to dramatically decrease incidences of media misogyny.
+NICI aims to ensure accountability through a coordinated rapid response network to dramatically decrease incidents of media misogyny.